Home page for weldreality.com. ©

 If you were to ask the manager, supervisor or weld technician responsible for the MIG or flux cored weld quality and productivity, to let you know the approx. cost of the common 1/4 (6mm) horizontal fillet weld that is 3 feet (1 meter) in length, you may find that person wants to change the subject.

 A large fab shop could easily spend $150,000 annualy on grinding discs and over $500,000 annualy with grinding and weld cleanup labor costs for it's MIG or flux cored welds.
 It's therefore logical that any manager would want to reduce these costs.
 However in this company, as with many companies, the welders are attached to their grinders with an umbilical cord.
 The welders are creating unnecessary spatter and weld cleaning from welds that were set with erratic, globular transfer.
-The process solution is simple and it costs about $400.
+The process solution is simple and costs about $495.

 You just started in this weld shop and you ask the weld supervisor to justify why he wants to purchase a costly pulsed MIG power source, metal cored wires, or a three part gas mix.
 Listen closely to the answers as you will hear the words of a salesman.